 Top business schools churn out executives who get picked by the top brands.
 Playing a cog in the big system, they end up being a part of the system.
 This stops the system from being re-invented.

 When was the last time when they invented a process, way of working, corporate philosophy or even the way ahead?
-The answer is maybe never.
+The answer is NEVER.

 We all know that numbers, graphs, charts, and analytics are just numbers and there is a lot more to the picture.
 It takes a man with EQ to decipher the same.
-To be ready to put in his heart and soul, maybe even going against the tide, trusting his heart more than his head and giving his every bit to succeed.
+Someone who is ready to put in his heart and soul, maybe even going against the tide, trusting his heart more than his head and giving his every bit to read between the lines.

 The mantra: Hire more managers with EQ and see how your ROI assumes a new proportion.

 - Amit Shankar